-DATE APPROVED: July 10, 2020
+DATE APPROVED: July 10, 2020 SIGNATURE: Signature on file in HR

 Purpose/Summary

 This general order is designed to meet requirements of Code of Federal Regulations, Title 42, CFR Part 50, Subpart F Promoting Objectivity in Research and Title 45, CFR Part 94 Responsible Prospective Contractors.
 These regulations establish new standards and clarify previously established standards to be followed by institutions applying for or receiving research funding from U.S. Department of Health and Human Services, Public Health Service (PHS) Awarding Components, including National Institutes of Health (NIH), for grants, cooperative agreements, and research contracts.